HigherOrderCO/Kind/blog/3-getters-and-setters.md

-I'm making this post because this is such a huge, needed quality-of-life improvement that I really think every pure language should come with something similar out-of-the-box, and I don't understand why this is made hard.
+I'm making this post because this is such a huge, needed quality-of-life improvement that I really think every pure language should come with something similar out-of-the-box, and I don't understand why they make it so hard.
 You shouldn't need huge third party libs to do something that fundamental.

 Finally, note this is *not* a built-in lens implementation.
 Lenses are